YonatanLevy97/steam-dataset-crawler/louvain/docs/README_louvain.md

 - `node_id`: Steam App ID (string)
 - `community_id`: Sequential community identifier (0, 1, 2, ...)
 - `community_size`: Number of nodes in this community
+- `most_common_tag`: Most frequent tag/genre/category in this community
+- `tag_percentage`: Percentage of games in community that have this tag

 **Sorting:** By community_id ascending, then node_id ascending

+**Note:** Tag columns are only included when `--metadata` parameter is provided

 ### community_stats.json